The Right Path for You?

 When you decide to invest your time and energy to pursue a master of geographic information science (MGIS) degree, you choose the path that gives you the best faculty, best resources, best professional contacts, and best possible chances for personal growth and professional success.

 The University of Minnesota’s MGIS program has an international reputation for excellence.
 Our program is affiliated with the University’s well-known Department of Geography, Environment & Society and has close interdisciplinary ties to the University’s programs for forest resources, computer science, and soil, water & climate.
-We also maintain close relationships with campus-wide centers such as U-Spatial, the Center for Urban and Regional Affairs, and the Minnesota Population Center.
+We also maintain close relationships with campus-wide centers such as U-Spatial, the Center for Urban and Regional Affairs, the Polar Geospatial Center and the Minnesota Population Center.